Oxfos/bouncing_ball/README.md

 A Pygame game.

-A simple bouncing ball.
+The classic bouncing ball.<br>
-Just to learn and try things out for myself.
+Just to for fun.

-Every x seconds the ball and bar get smaller.
+Every x seconds the ball and bar get smaller.<br>
-A bar indicates the remaning time.
+The bar indicates the remaning time.